 I was born a mile from a village called Fleur-dy-lys, an unusual French name for a place in one of the eastern valleys of Wales.
 The village came into being because of a group who might be classed as amongst Britain’s first refugees.

-The Huguenots were French protestant followers of the teachings of John Calvin and some 50,000 fled France because of religious persecution by the dominant Roman Catholic church during the (17th.
+The Huguenots were French protestant followers of the teachings of John Calvin and some 50,000 fled France because of religious persecution by the dominant Roman Catholic church during the 17th century.

 I am sure, like me, you have been following the recent events in the Mediterranean and southern European states with a mixture of sadness and horror.